We humans are social creatures. It’s a big part of what makes us human.

 Simple questions like “what’s the best book you’ve ever read?” or “have you seen any good movies recently?” provide more than enough tinder to start the personal conversation burning.

-And once you have created that connection you may be brave enough to move on to “big talk,” a phrase coined by Kalina Silverman as a way to have deeper, more meaningful conversations with people.
+Once you have created that connection you may be brave enough to move on to “big talk,” a phrase coined by Kalina Silverman as a way to have deeper, more meaningful conversations with people.

 Taking a bit of extra interest in your coworkers can go a long way towards building better relationships that will last a lifetime.